Kuma Kuma Kuma Bear

 Kuma Kuma Kuma Bear (くまクマ熊ベアー, Kuma Kuma Kuma Beā) (Note: The Japanese title consists of kuma–the native Japanese word for "bear"—written three ways, followed by "bear" loaned from English.) is a Japanese light novel series written by Kumanano and illustrated by 029.
 It began serialization online in 2014 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Shufu to Seikatsu Sha, who have published twenty-one volumes since May 2015 under their PASH!
 Books imprint.

-A manga adaptation with art by Sergei has been serialized online via Shufu to Seikatsu Sha's Comic PASH! website since 2018 and has been collected in thirteen tankōbon volumes.
+A manga adaptation with art by Sergei has been serialized online via Shufu to Seikatsu Sha's Comic PASH! website since 2018 and has been collected in fourteen tankōbon volumes.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by EMT Squared aired from October to December 2020.
+An anime television series adaptation produced by EMT Squared aired from October to December 2020.
 A second season aired from April to June 2023.